milancurcic/rosenstiel-seminar-2023/slides/about-me.md

 * Meteorologist and oceanographer
 * Assistant Scientist at the Rosenstiel School 🌊
-* Published author of a computer programming textbook 📖
+* Passionate about technology and computing in science
-* Passionate about technology, computing, and science
+* Published author of a bestselling computer programming textbook 📖
 * More at [milancurcic.com](https://milancurcic.com)